Rezix93/myStuff/LTTNG/spark-example/new logs.md

 - **`mapPartitionsWithIndex(func)`**: Similar to `mapPartitions`, but also provides a function with an index of the partition.
 - **`sample(withReplacement, fraction, seed)`**: Sample a fraction of the data, with or without replacement.
 - **`union(otherDataset)`**: Returns a new RDD containing elements from the source dataset and the other dataset.
+- **`intersection(otherDataset)`**	Return a new RDD that contains the intersection of elements in the source dataset and the argument.
+-
 ### Wide Transformations (Shuffle Required)
 - **`groupBy(func)`**: Groups the elements of the RDD according to a specified function.
 - **`reduceByKey(func)`**: When called on a dataset of `(K, V)` pairs, returns a dataset of `(K, V)` pairs where the values for each key are aggregated using the given reduce function.